Hiring & Onboarding

 Notes

-Welcome email & intro docs
+Welcome email and intro docs

 People Ops